ftnabil97/Construction-Site-Safety-Gears-Detection-Model-Yolov8/README.md

 SOource_file folder consists of the test images used to evaluation of our custom trained model.
 # Results
 results folder consists of 2 folders train and val. train folder consists visualiztion of train batches, confusion matrix for trainig, F1_curve, P_curve, PR_curve, R_curve of training results.
 Similarly val consists visualiztion of validation batches, confusion matrix for trainig, F1_curve, P_curve, PR_curve, R_curve of validation results.

+The training of YoloV8n model was done for 100 epochs and was completed in 0.613 hours.
+After training, we get the following results:

+(results/train/confusion_matrix.png)